Xilin-Jiang/GxAge/README.md

 ## Age-dependent diseaes architecture

-In this document we include all summary data and code that allows you to replicate main results of the [Jiang...Durvasula]().
+In this document we include all summary data and code that allow you to replicate main results of [Jiang...Durvasula]().

-I would usually write a R package for my code.
+I would usually write an R package.
 However, this project contains multiple parts that are not methodology focused, so we decided it is better to put all pipelines as Scripts to increase readability.
-We do provide a simple [function wrapper](#Estimating-age-dependent-prediction-accuracy) with example data for estimating age variation of prediction accuracy of a risk score, see below.
+We do provide a simple [function wrapper](#Estimating-age-dependent-prediction-accuracy) with example data for estimating age variation of prediction accuracy for a risk score, see below.

-We provides three scripts:
+We provide three scripts:
 - `simulations_GxAge.R`  contains all code that can replicate our simulations.
 - `QuantitativeTraitsAnalaysis.R` contains all code that estimate age-dependent genetic and environment variance from summary level data.
 We can not share the analyses on individual-level data.
 - `Binary_traits.R` contains all code that estimate age-dependent prediction accuracy from summary level data.
 We can not share the analyses on individual-level data.